Anna, Grand Duchess of Lithuania: During her husband's rule

-In 1400, Anna visited the tomb of Dorothy of Montau in Marienwerder (modern Kwidzyn), and prayed in the churches of Saint Anne in Brandenburg and of Saint Barbara in Oldenburg.
+In 1400, Anna visited the tomb of Dorothea of Montau in Marienwerder (modern Kwidzyn), and prayed in the churches of Saint Anne in Brandenburg and of Saint Barbara in Oldenburg.
 She was accompanied by her brother-in-law Sigismund Kęstutaitis and an escort of 400 men.
 Anna was greeted with expensive gifts and lavish receptions.

+Grand Duchess of Lithuania

+In 1401, the Pact of Vilnius and Radom officially declared Vytautas the Grand Duke of Lithuania, under suzereinty of Jogaila as the Supreme Duke, therefore making Anna the Grand Duchess consort.

 Anna continued to maintain good relationship with the Teutonic Knights, who sent her expensive gifts, including a clavichord and portative organ in 1408 and rare wine in 1416.
 After her death, all churches in Prussia were ordered to hold requiem masses.
 Various chronicles and documents recorded much less positive interaction between Anna and Poland.

 It is believed that St. Anne's Church, built in Vilnius Lower Castle before 1390, was so named in Anna's honor.
 It was later known as St. Barbara's Church but did not survive to the present.
 Flemish traveler Guillebert de Lannoy wrote favorably about the Grand Duchess.

 After her death in 1418, Vytautas wanted to marry her niece Uliana Olshanska, daughter of Ivan Olshanski.
 Polish historian Jan Długosz asserts that Ivan of Karachev, first husband of Uliana, was murdered by Vytautas in order to marry her.
 The Bishop of Vilnius refused the ceremony due to their close relationship (Vytautas was Uliana's uncle-in-law) and demanded they seek approval from the pope.
 Eventually the Bishop of Włocławek performed the ceremony.